Making the most of your conference experience

 • Distribute news releases to the local media outlets indicating who is attending, where it will be held and the value of the meeting to your school district (OSBA sends fill-in-the-blank news releases to all participating districts).

-• Familiarize yourself with the program by reviewing the Conference Guide.
+• Familiarize yourself with the program by reviewing the Conference Guide, which is mailed to registered attendees in last September.

 • Plan which sessions you will attend.
 If there is more than one person from your district attending the conference, get together to coordinate your schedules to get the widest possible exposure to available programs.